mortazavilab/swan_vis/tutorials/analysis_tools.md

-As with differential expression testing, differential isoform expression testing results are stored automatically in `sg.adata.uns`, and will be saved to the SwanGraph if you save it.
+Differential isoform expression testing results are stored automatically in `sg.adata.uns`, and will be saved to the SwanGraph if you save it.
 You can regenerate this key and access the summary table by running the following code:

 ```python